 Yup!
 It’s the end!
 No more Game of Thrones episodes to look forward too! *sniff* Jon has gone north of the wall, Dany is dead and Arya has become Christopher Columbus!
 Ever wondered where Game of Thrones was filmed and wanted to re-live the moment?
 Now is your chance to visit the Game of Thrones Filming Locations.

 In part one we look at Iceland, Croatia, Northern Ireland & Scotland

 **This post contains an affiliate link.
 If you click on the link and purchase something, I may receive a small commission, at no extra cost to you.
 This helps me to fund my blogging.
 I appreciate your support and thank you.
 Full disclosure at the bottom of the page**

 Home of Castle Black & North of the Wall surely must be at the top of your list of GoT filming locations.
-There are quite a few places that were used:
+Iceland was home to

 - Mance Rayder’s wildling camp was based in Dimmuborgir in Húsavik and is a lava field